 Myth #6: Division 3 schools have weaker programs than D2 and D1 colleges.
 If you are only considering D1 schools just because they are D1, you are limiting your options.
 There are many top D2 or D3 teams that have the same caliber of athlete as a mid-tier D1 program.
 The main difference between divisions is focus on the sport and school and the amount of scholarships they have to offer.

-Myth #8: If your child is not contacted by college coaches, she’s not good enough to play in college.
-We once had a recruiting expert tell us that if our child really wanted to play in college and was willing to go anywhere, the chances are excellent that she could play.
+Myth #8: If your child is not contacted by college coaches, he/she is not good enough to play in college.
+We once had a recruiting expert tell us that if our child really wanted to play in college and was willing to go anywhere, the chances are excellent that he/she could play.
 If your child is not being recruited, it may be just because coaches don’t know who your child is.
-The more your child puts herself out there, the more opportunities she will have to find a school where she can play.
+The more your child puts himself/herself out there, the more opportunities she will have to find a school where he/she can play.
 It’s all a matter of finding the right fit.

 Myth 10: The Full Ride.
 Just because your child gets a scholarship for one year doesn’t mean it automatically lasts for four years.
 I’ve known students who for one reason or another have lost their scholarships.
 By definition, a scholarship is a one-year renewable grant.
 Renewals are not automatic, and the college must notify the student in writing by July 1 of his scholarship status.
 Therefore, even the mythical "full ride" is only guaranteed for one year.